cc-daveloper/mist.io_mist-cloudify-example/README.md

 ### Blueprint using Mist Script runnner

-`cfy local init --install-plugins -p  mist-blueprint.yaml -i inputs/mist.yaml` <br>
+`cfy local init -p mist-blueprint.yaml -i inputs/mist.yaml` </br>

-### Blueprint using the cloudify-fabric-plugin

-`cfy local init --install-plugins -p mistfabric-blueprint.yaml -i inputs/mist.yaml` <br>
+`` </br>
+`` </br>

 This command (as the name suggests) initializes your working directory to work with the given blueprint.
 Now, you can run any type of workflows on this blueprint. <br>

-## Step 2: Install
+## Step 2: Install a kubernetes cluster
 First visit [mist.io machines page](https://mist.io/#/machines) to see the machine been created and click on it to view the logs if the scripts running.
 Then run the `install` workflow: <br>

 `cfy local execute -w install`

-This command will install all the application components on you mist machine.
+This command will install the kubernetes master and a kubernetes minion.
-(don't worry, its all installed under the `tmp` directory)<br>
-Once its done, you should be able to browse to [http://mist-machine-public-ip:8080](http://mist-machine-public-ip:8080) and see the application.
 <br>
-You can view the public ip of your machine on Basic Info  section of the machine page.
+You can view the public ip of the kubernetes master on Basic Info  section of the master machine page.

+##Step 3: Scale cluster
+To scale the cluster up  first edit the `inputs/new_worker.yaml` file with the proper inputs.
+Edit the `delta` parameter to specify the number of machines to be added to the cluster.
+Then run :
+`cfy local execute -w scale_cluster_up -p inputs/new_worker.yaml `

+To scale the cluster down edit the `inputs/remove_worker.yaml` file and specify the delta parameter as to how many machines should be removed(destroyed) from the cluster and then run:
+`cfy local execute -w scale_cluster_down -p inputs/remove_worker.yaml `

 ## Step 3: Uninstall

-To uninstall the application and destroy the machine we run the `uninstall` workflow : <br>
+To uninstall the kubernetes cluster and destroy all the machines we run the `uninstall` workflow : <br>

 `cfy local execute -w uninstall`